the story of purim

 Letters were sent to all the provinces that, on that day, all Jews should be murdered.

 Esther was terrified.
-No one could approach the king unsummoned, under penalty of death, not even the Queen.
+Under penalty of death, no one was permitted to approach the king unsummoned, not even the Queen.
 And the king hadn’t sent for her in a month, she told her cousin.
 His answer came back, “so now you’re such a big shot, you think you won’t die with the rest of us?
 Listen, mine tokhter (daughter), if you don’t go to him, our rescue will come from somewhere else, but you and your future generations will be lost.
 And who knows?
 Maybe you’ve been put here just for this moment! “

 Esther pulled herself together and resolved to go.
 She thought, if I die, I die!
 She told Mordechai to have all the Jews of Shushan fast for three days.
 And Esther and her maids did the same.